 Most of my research examines water quantity or water quality at the watershed-scale and takes advantage of Geographic Information Systems (GIS) to synthesize geologic, hydrologic, climatic, and ecologic data.
 Because there is a great urgency to sustainably manage our natural resources, my research has also examined renewable and unconventional energy resources and global change.

-I have enjoyed multi-disciplinary, multi-institutional, and international research collaborations with colleagues from Trinity University, Texas A&M University, Denver Museum of Nature and Science, Colorado School of Mines, Universidad de Almería, and others.
+I have enjoyed multi-disciplinary, multi-institutional, and international research collaborations with Trinity University, Texas A&M University, Denver Museum of Nature and Science, Colorado School of Mines, Stanford University, Universidad de Almería, and others.
 Some of these were part of research grants and contracts from local, state and federal sources.
 Local and site-scale projects were sponsored by San Antonio Water System, City of San Antonio, Bexar Met Water District, City of Kenedy, and others.
 Regional-scale projects were supported by Colorado Department of Transporation, Water Environment Research Foundation, U.S. Department of Energy, and U.S. Geological Survey.

 See my CV, for a more detailed description of my background and experience.
 I welcome contact from new collaborators or potential students with an interest in developing geology, hydrogeology, or petroleum geology research projects.
 Please visit again soon or contact me (Kyle.Murray@OU.edu) if the information you are looking for is not yet available here.